credimi/vacation/README.md

 ### `closestWorkingDay(date[, options])`

 A function that accepts a date in `YYYY-MM-DD` format and respond with the closest working day.
-_N.B._ if the date passed to the function is a working date, you will have your value back.
+<br />_N.B._ if the date passed to the function is a working date, you will have your value back.
 <br />Options: see options below

 ### `getLastWorkDayOfMonth(year, month[, options])`